Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Additional Experimental Results

 \subsection{Time and Memory Analysis}

-After carefully analyzing the proposed algorithm, we found that the computational overhead largely depends on the number of batch samples during augmentations.
-The cost for collecting statistical information of the proposed methods was negligible.
-We did some experimental comparison (same settings as Section~\ref{sec:hp}) with the baselines that also employed augmentations.
-As shown in the Table~\ref{fig:time_tab} (mean values of five repeat trials), ANDA consumes even less computational time than the SOTA baselines, VMI-FGSM, and VNI-FGSM.
-Although ANDA needs additional memory overhead to collect covariance matrix, the amount of memory still roughly 1.6\% lower than FIA.
+After thorough analysis of the proposed algorithm, we found that the computational overhead largely depends on the number of batch samples during augmentations.
+The cost of collecting statistical information within our method was negligible.
+We conducted experimental comparisons with the baseline methods that also employed augmentations, under the same settings as in Section~\ref{sec:hp}.
+As shown in the Table~\ref{tab:time_tab} (mean values of five repeat trials), ANDA even consumes less computational time than the state-of-the-art baselines, VMI-FGSM and VNI-FGSM.
+Although ANDA incurs additional memory overhead for the covariance matrix, the total memory usage is still approximately 1.6\% lower than that of FIA.

-MultiANDA is implemented by repeating ANDA for multiple times, so the time cost is roughly $K$ times than that of ANDA (where $K$ is the number of ensemble ANDAs).
-However, since ANDAs in MultiANDA are independent, we can speed up with the help of distributed computing technology.
-For ANDA, all our experiments were implemented on 1 GPU (NVIDIA Geforce RTX 2080 Ti).
-For MultiANDA, we use K GPUs for enabling distributed processing.
-In addition, when the number of batch augmentation is relatively small ($n \le 36$), then we can apply batch processing to speed up our algorithms, please refer to our released code for detailed implementation.
+MultiANDA's implementation involves repeating the ANDA process multiple times; hence, the time cost is roughly $K$ times that of a single ANDA, where $K$ is the number of ensembled ANDAs.
+However, as the ANDAs in MultiANDA operate independently, distributed computing technology can significantly accelerate the process.
+For ANDA, all experiments were conducted on a single GPU (NVIDIA Geforce RTX 2080 Ti), while for MultiANDA, we utilized $K$ GPUs to enable distributed processing.
+Furthermore, when the number of samples per batch augmentation is relatively small ($n \leq 36$), batch processing can be applied to expedite our algorithms.
+For detailed implementation, please refer to our publicly released code.